Preparing for Climate Change in the Upper Willamette River Basin

 The Upper Willamette River Basin of western Oregon encompasses nearly two million acres and spans four major sub-basins.
 Land in the higher elevations is primarily under public ownership while the lower elevations are a patchwork of private and public ownership.
 Approximately 6% of Oregon’s population lives in the Basin.
 Climate change impacts are likely to transform natural systems and pose new stresses on native species in the Upper Willamette River Basin.
 These changes in climate and impacts to the natural system will subsequently affect ecosystem services and produce new stresses on human systems in the Basin.

 In 2008, the CLI (a program of The Resource Innovation Group and associated with the Sustainability Institute at Willamette University), in partnership with the Geos Institute and the Mapped Atmosphere-Plant-Soil-System (MAPSS) Team at the U.S. Forest Service Pacific Northwest Research Station, initiated a project to assess the likely impacts of climate change on the Upper Willamette River Basin.
 In 2009, the CLI and Geos Institute released Preparing for Climate Change in the Upper Willamette River Basin of Western Oregon.
-This report outlines a framework to help human and natural systems in the Upper Willamette River Basin prepare for climate change in a cohesive manner.
+This report outlined a framework to help human and natural systems in the Upper Willamette River Basin prepare for climate change in a cohesive manner.

 The MAPSS Team at the USDA Forest Service Pacific Northwest Research Station downscaled projected changes in temperature, precipitation, fire patterns, and native vegetation distribution.
 This data was mapped and analyzed by scientists at the Geos Institute.
 The Geos Institute and the CLI presented the projections to a panel of scientists and natural resource managers to assess the likely impacts of climate change on natural systems (aquatic and terrestrial species and habitats).
 This panel was also asked to identify strategies for increasing ecological resistance and resilience.
-Using these findings, a panel of leaders, managers and experts identified the likely risks to built (infrastructure), economic (agriculture, forestry, business), and human (health, education, emergency services) systems.
+Using these findings, a panel of leaders, managers and experts identified the likely risks to built infrastructure, economic systems (e.g., agriculture, forestry, business), and human systems (e.g., health, education, emergency services.
 They also recommended strategies and policies to enhance the capacity of these systems to withstand and adapt to climate change.

 Outcomes and Conclusions

-This project is part of a larger initiative aimed at developing integrated climate preparation plans and policies for the Klamath, Rogue River and Umatilla Basins.
+This project was part of a larger initiative aimed at developing integrated climate preparation plans and policies for the Klamath, Rogue River, and Umatilla Basins.
 A common theme identified by all groups was the need for integrated, co-beneficial climate preparation plans and policies that are developed and implemented across different sectors.
 There has not been a follow-up study or tracking of the implementation of climate change preparation recommendations conducted by the Geos Institute.